Teams Played For

 He made his T20I debut against the Proteas despite not playing a single first-class game and made an immediate impact in his debut.
 He thrashed the Proteas bowling attack all around Melbourne and scored a memorable 89 of just 43 deliveries.

 The southpaw was soon drafted into the ODI squad and there was simply no looking back from thereon.
 After a fluent half-century in just his 2nd innings, Warner saw a dip in his form which resulted in his ouster from the squad.
 However, he kept churning out runs in the domestic circuit which helped him earn his place back in the squad.
 With the retirement of several top-order players, Warner was a frontrunner for the opening slot in the longest format.
 After a relatively mediocre debut, he announced his arrival in Tests with a career-defining knock-in Hobart against the Kiwis.
-He scored 123 on a pitch which had plenty on offer, especially for the fast bowlers.
+He scored 123 on a pitch that had plenty on offer, especially for the fast bowlers.
 Despite being touted as a limited-overs specialist, Warner slowly but steadily started establishing himself as a prolific opening batsman in Tests.

 Over the years, Warner has established himself as one of the most important members of the Australian team.
 After faltering quite badly in the 2019 Ashes, Warner bounced back strongly with a knock of 335 against Pakistan, the highest Test score by an Australian in Tests.
 Despite his exploits all across the globe, Warner has been troubled on quite a few occasions by the raw pace and quality spin.
 Jofra Archer and Stuart Broad proved to be his nemesis in the previous Ashes.